 YouTube: Plant Intelligence and the Importance of Imagination in Science

 FACILITATOR: PROFESSOR CHRIS DANIELS

-Professor Chris Daniels is currently a Governor of the World Wildlife Fund, member of the Ocean Science Council of Australia and Patron of the Friends of Woorabinda (Stirling Linear Park), the Marine Discovery Centre, the SA Junior Field Naturalists Society, Councillor of Nature Foundation SA, and Chair of International Koala Centre of Excellence Foundation, among other community and science roles.
-Chris Daniels is Director of Cleland Wildlife Park and Adjunct Professor of Biology in the School of Pharmacy & Medical Sciences at UniSA.
+Professor Chris Daniels is currently a Governor of the World Wildlife Fund, and Patron of the Friends of Woorabinda (Stirling Linear Park), the Marine Discovery Centre, the SA Junior Field Naturalists Society, among many other board, community and science roles.
+Chris Daniels is Director of Cleland Wildlife Park and holds Adjunct Professorships in Biology at the University of South Australia and the University of Adelaide.
+In 2018 he was awarded a DSc from the University of Adelaide for 30 years research work into "The lives of Animals and animals in our lives" .
 He is also involved in many other environmental leadership activities focused on conserving wildlife and connecting people with nature.